University of Notre Dame Pre-College Summer Programs

 Students must exhibit leadership ability in your school, an interest in public policy and must meet the entrance requirements to Ole Miss outlined in the attached brochure.
 Nominations this year will be accepted online through the Lott Leadership for High School Students website.
 Please see your school counselor to complete the nomination form.
 Shortly after nominations are submitted, students will receive an email with information about how to complete the application.

 The deadline for receiving nominations is December 15, 2017.
 Completed applications must be received in our office by January 15, 2018.
-If you have questions or concerns, please feel free to reach out via email at email@example.com,
+If you have questions or concerns, please feel free to reach out via email at email@example.com, or via phone at 662-915-7621.

 You may apply anytime, because we accept students year-round.
 Your first step is to complete the application process.
 You will choose your best time to participate in orientation and first class meeting, and complete the month long UAEC 200 College Readiness Course.